Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Modified Maxwell Equations

 where $\alpha$ is the fine structure constant and $\varepsilon\left(\mathbf{r};\omega\right)$, $\mu\left(\mathbf{r};\omega\right)$, and $\Theta\left(\mathbf{r};\omega\right)$ are the dielectric permittivity, magnetic permeability, and axion coupling, respectively.
 Here the $\mathbf{P}_N\left(\mathbf{r};\omega\right)$ and $\mathbf{M}_N\left(\mathbf{r};\omega\right)$ terms are the noise polarization and magnetization, respectively.
 These are Langevin noise terms that represent absorption within the material \cite{Scheel-Buhmann}.

 For weak three-dimensional TIs the axion coupling $\Theta\left(\mathbf{r};\omega\right)$ takes even multiples of $\pi$, whereas for strong three-dimensional TIs, it takes odd multiples of $\pi$, with the magnitude and sign of the multiple given by the strength and direction of the time-symmetry-breaking perturbation.
+However, when an effective field theory for a 3D TI is considered, it turns out that a suitable effective action transforming correctly under time-reversal symmetry can only be constructed for strong TIs while weak TIs are not suitable from the quantum mechanical point of view \cite{Qi Review,Qi PRB,Karch}.
+Possibly, such difficulties arise from the fact that lattice translation symmetry together with time-reversal symmetry protect the conducting states at the boundaries of a weak 3D TI, which requires to take into account also disorder and anisotropies Ref.~\cite{TIs Prediction 1,WTIs-Nature,WTIs}.
+Therefore, we will restrict to study only the strong TIs.
 Note that the modified Maxwell Eqs.~(\ref{Gauss B})-(\ref{Ampere-Maxwell}) can be derived from the Lagrangian density $\mathcal{L}=\mathcal{L}_0 + \mathcal{L}_{\Theta}$, where $\mathcal{L}_0$ is the usual Maxwell Lagrangian density and $\mathcal{L}_{\Theta}$ is given by